 The team will then recommend their preferred management company to city council for approval.

 The RFP process draft states that the council will consider the contract for the recommended management company on June 4.

 The company selected through the RFP process would typically be granted a one-year contract which would be renewable for up to five years.
 This drafted timeline was designed with a six-month window for operational transition in mind, although Wednesday’s work session yielded discussion about whether the timeline should be adjusted.

 In its short history, the BPAC has seen its fair share of change.

 “We went through the first two years here and it was a struggle,” said commission vice chair Mark Pevan.

-Since the inaugural season, top management has changed three times and the center has frequently run in the red.
+Since the inaugural season, and the center has frequently run in the red.
 However, Pevan also stated that he credits BPAC’s current staff with the center’s recent turnaround.